collab-project/videojs-record/font/README.md

 Font
 ====

-This directory contains the additional font used in the videojs-record plugin.
+This directory contains the generated fonts used in the videojs-record plugin.

 Setup
 -----

-To modify and update the generated font, checkout a copy of the video.js [font](https://github.com/videojs/font) repository:
+To modify and update the generated fonts, checkout a copy of the video.js [font](https://github.com/videojs/font) repository:

 ```
+cd /tmp
 git clone https://github.com/videojs/font.git
 cd font
 ```